BApp details: Image Location & Privacy Scanner

-Passively scans for GPS location exposure in images during normal security assessments of websites via a Burp plug-in.
-Image Location Scanner assists in situations where end users may post profile images and possibly give away their home location, e.g. a dating site or children's chatroom.
+Passively scans for GPS locations or embedded privacy related exposure (like camera serial numbers) in images during normal security assessments of websites via a Burp plug-in.
+Image Location & Privacy Scanner assists in situations where end users may post profile images and possibly give away their home's location, e.g. a dating site or children's chatroom.

 - Burp Pro 1.4 or newer